ederandoj/Evaluation-of-UI-WS-2425-Team-5/README.md

 **Second phase of the practical course**

-During the second phase, GGSEMP was initialy developed and designed on Figma, where the user interface, layout, and overall user experience were crafted.
+During the second phase, GGSEMP was initialy developed and designed on **Figma**, where the user interface, layout, and overall user experience were crafted.
 The platform's visual components, including the homepage, provider catalogue, map interface etc., were prototyped and iterated upon to ensure a seamless, modern and user-friendly design.
+The second phase was then finalized with **qualitative evaluation** (Heuristic Evaluation and SUS) from 2 other teams of the course.

 ---

 **Third phase of the practical course**

+During the third phase, GGSEMP's functionalities needed to be extended in order to perform **quantitative evaluation**.
+Specifically, the map interface was then further developed in HTML, CSS and JavaScript to fulfill such requirements.
+10 participants evaluated and took part on the evaluation of the extended map interface of GGSEMP.

+---

+**Documentation**

+All required details, explanations, results of evaluations, references and resources are written and analyzed in the final documentation.